David-LeK/vietnam-ideological-defense/core_arguments_en.md

 **Allegation:** Exploits foreign visa policies (e.g., US student visas) to distort diplomatic relations or disparage domestic education, claiming people are "fleeing" abroad.
 * Studying abroad is a legitimate need in a globalized world and does not imply a rejection of domestic education.
 * Adjustments to visa policies are internal matters of other nations and do not reflect diplomatic rifts.
 Domestic education is constantly innovating and integrating.

+**Allegation:** Exploits isolated incidents of teacher misconduct to claim "degradation of the teaching profession" or "moral crisis"; attacks the dignity of the teaching force.
+* The majority of teachers remain dedicated and overcome difficulties to teach; individual violations do not represent the entire sector.
+* Violations are strictly handled without cover-ups to purify the environment.
+* Protecting the image and dignity of teachers is protecting the foundation of culture and the future of the country.

 **26. On Freedom of Speech and Cyberspace:**